#PROTECTSACREDSITES

 In 2015, when Arizona Senator John McCain made a clandestine agreement to transfer Chi’chil Biłdagoteel, a sacred site for Apache people and other Indigenous nations within the region, to a foreign-owned mining company to extract copper, Apache Stronghold initiated a Prayer Journey all the way to the U.S. Supreme Court.

 When the Supremes refused to hear the case, APACHE STRONGHOLD v.
 UNITED STATES, and just prior to the anticipated federal transfer of Apache Holy Land to the foreign mining corporation, the Ninth Circuit Court of Appeals, which had approved the land transfer, issued an emergency injunction.
 This order effectively suspended the transfer of this sacred site.
+On January 27, 2026, in the Court of Appeals, the Ninth Circuit will hear oral arguments.

 San Carlos Apache Chairman Terry Rambler said in a statement: “The Apache people will never stop fighting for Chi’chil Biłdagoteel.”
 “We thank the court for stopping this horrific land exchange and allowing us to argue the merits of our pending lawsuit in court.”